-3. Do any recommendations make it impossible or unreasonably difficult in practice for a specific group to access a test or intervention?
+3. Do any recommendations make it impossible or unreasonably difficult

 For example:

 - does access to the intervention depend on membership of a specific group? - does using a particular test discriminate unlawfully against a group? - would people with disabilities find it impossible or unreasonably difficult to receive an intervention?